 By Pam Kenworthy OBE

-There’s been a flurry of interest in the news recently around the vexed issue of the “gender pay gap” focussing on causes and possible solutions.
+There’s been a flurry of interest in the news recently around the vexed issue of the “gender pay gap” focusing on causes and possible solutions.

 Women in the European Union were first promised equal pay with men in the Treaty of Rome in 1957, nearly 60 years ago.
 This was followed up in the UK in 1970, a mere 45 years ago, by the Equal Pay Act.

 Despite legislation, the most recent review of the differences in pay between men and women by the Office for National Statistics still shows the UK pay gap at 9.4%!
 (Editor’s note: The Women’s Equality Party says the pay gap is 19%!)To be fair this has dropped from 10.0% in 2013 and is the lowest since records began in 1997 when it was 17.4%.
 The figures also show real progress for young women aged 22-29 who have actually overtaken the pay of their male counterparts in part time jobs.
 But depressingly, women over 40 remain at a massive disadvantage.

 Mind the midlife pay gap